How to Avoid Procrastination

 HOW TO AVOID PROCRASTINATION

 An effective way to avoid procrastination is to have a to-do list prioritizing your tasks for the day, week and month.
 If a task is too overwhelming, break it down into smaller and more manageable chunks.
-Once you have the tasks (and subtasks) listed down, set deadlines for each and every one of them to create a sense of urgency.
+Once you have the tasks and subtasks listed down, set deadlines for each and every one of them to create a sense of urgency.
 With everything laid out, it should be much easier to avoid procrastination and get right down to business.

 Apply the same approach to your projects.
 Make it a habit to establish a timeline with milestones at the start of a project.

-Better yet, use the to-do list or project timeline to visualize what needs to be done beforehand.
 Visualization allows you to focus on the next steps you need to take.
 Also, you are less likely to be overwhelmed by a task if you can ‘see’ yourself completing it beforehand.

 See also: Kickstarting Your Design Process